 People tend to develop flu symptoms one to four days after infection.
 COVID-19 symptoms may appear two to 14 days after infection.

-Scripps patients can use the MyScripps portal to receive vaccination for influenza, COVID-19, pneumonia and other illnesses, or they can call their primary care physician’s office directly.
+Scripps patients can use the MyScripps portal to schedule vaccination for flu, COVID-19, pneumonia and other illnesses.